Schenck House (Buffalo): First Settlers

 The Schencks arrived on the cusp of a migration of British, European and American settlers into the “Greater Buffalo Region" in Western New York.
 City of Buffalo saw its non-indigenous population increase from 2,095 in the year 1820 to 42,470 in 1850.
-The Town of Amherst saw a similar rate of increase from 262 in 1820 to 4,453 in 1850.
+The Town of Amherst saw a similar rate of increase from 262 in 1820 to 4,453 in 1850.[7][12][13][14]
 More specifically, the Schencks were part of a migration of German-Swiss Pennsylvanians along with people newly emigrated from Germany between the 1820s to the 1850s into the Town of Amherst and City of Buffalo.
 The Town of Amherst had 1,556 German and 364 Pennsylvanians arrive by the year 1850, or 43% of the total population.
 The City of Buffalo had 9,409 Germans, 69 Prussians and 376 Pennsylvanians by 1850, or 23% of the population.
 Each Federal census cycle the Schencks had male and female farmhands or laborers who were born in Germany listed as living in their household.
 Due to this, it is possible that the Schencks were bilingual.

 Architecture

+The construction of the complex was likely started in June 1822, when Michael Schenck purchased the property for $1000.
+The complex began as a log cabin and a significantly larger barn, which were built at the center of the property, which was a common chronological order of design practices for Germanic immigrants to the United States.
+The complex was not completed until August 1823, after Michael's eldest son, Samuel Schenck, remarried, and his new wife, Magdalena "Lena" contributed $1,000 towards the purchase price of $3500.
+Without Lena's contribution, it is likely that Samuel would not have been able to afford the build-out of the stonehouse, dairy/cider house, and tool shed.

-The house has had some alteration over its history, most of which was in the 19th century and included a front porch and two-story rear addition.
-The construction of the Schenck House was likely started in June 1822, when Michael Schenck purchased the property for $1000, and completed in August 1823, when Michael sold it to his eldest son Samuel Schenck for $3500.
-The Schenck House was built with a “Continental Pennsylvania German House” (CPGH) floor plan of three rooms over three rooms, without a Federal style “central entrance hall”, plus additional windows set into the third floor for functional light.
+In the United States, the main stonehouse's architectural style is known as “Continental Pennsylvania German House” (CPGH) with a floor plan of three rooms over three rooms, without a Federal style “central entrance hall”, plus additional windows set into the third floor for functional light.
 Traditionally, this style would include a central chimney on a stone or brick central support wall.
 Further investigation is needed to determine if the two interior chimneys at either end of the house were original to the house.
 The Continental Pennsylvania German House plan was brought over to America with immigrants in the 17th and 18th century and dates to the Middle Ages in Central Europe.
 A comparable extant house is the 2 1/2-story Immel House in the State of Pennsylvania; three interior rooms over three, three exterior bays by two deep, with a central chimney and additional windows set into the gable end of the half story.